All The Small Things – Tiny Inventions That Changed The World

-Over the last few months, we have looked at some of the most impressive structures in the world – from bridges, to nuclear power stations, to other construction and infrastructure projects.
-Everything we’ve looked at so far has been on the large side… This time we take look at those tiny inventions that make all the difference – the unsung, unassuming heroes that have changed the world for the better, often without any fanfare at all.
+In the past, we have looked at some of the most impressive structures in the world – from bridges, to nuclear power stations, to other construction and infrastructure projects.
+Everything we’ve looked at so far has been on the large side… This time we take look at those tiny inventions that make all the difference – the unsung, unassuming heroes, the small inventions that changed the world, often without any fanfare at all.

 Two Men Solve The Same Problem

 The first integrated circuit didn't look like much, but its success shaped the modern world

 We’ll start with the obvious tiny inventions.
 It sometimes feels as though human history, certainly within the last 100 years or so, can be split into two periods – the one before the microchip, and the one after it.
 Arguably the most important technological advance of all time, the tiny microchip is ever-present in your life, often in places you wouldn’t expect (your toaster has one).
 In the same way that humanity went from flying at 7 miles per hour across a field to 7 miles per second into space in less than 50 years thanks to combustion engines and the rocket, the microchip has accelerated technological progression like nothing else.

 A microchip contains what is known as an integrated circuit.
 Jack Kilby and Robert Noyce were two engineers who were, separately, looking for the answer to the same problem in 1959 – how to fit more into less.
 The integrated circuit was an invention that was desperately needed as fledgling computers began to appear, as more power required more space and more components.
 The microchip connected all the wiring, capacitors and electrical circuitry onto one board smaller than a fingernail.